 The New Forest Land Advice Service has continued to provide wide-ranging support to land-owners, land managers and young commoners throughout the year.
+The future of commoning is an extremely important issue at present, and for the coming year, given the uncertainties around future funding provision.

 The Authority routinely consults Parish Councils for their views on all planning applications by providing them with an initial planning officer assessment alongside details of the application.
-Communication has been aided further with the successful Parish Quadrant meetings which are held throughout the year and the Member presence at Parish Council meeting.
+Communication has been aided further with the successful Parish Quadrant meetings which are held throughout the year and Member presence at Parish Council meeting.